 - Water monitoring;

 An MySQL database stores long term BMS data from approximately 4,000 sensors and components installed throughout the building.
 This provides an invaluable asset for research (and education) related to building energy consumption, thermal comfort, and internal enviromental quality.
 The database is accessible remotely via web using a PHP application, or using MySQL Workbench.
 Data has been continually stored since November 2011 at typical intervals of 450 seconds.
 The database is automatically updated on a daily basis.
-If you are interested in gaining access to the NEB BMS database for research or education purposes, contact:
+If you are interested in gaining access to the NEB BMS database for research or education purposes, contact one of the following with your proposal.

 - Daniel Coakley: email@example.com